Skweeze Me, Pleeze Me: Release

 "Skweeze Me, Pleeze Me" was released on 7" vinyl by Polydor Records in the UK, Ireland, across Europe, Scandinavia, Australia, New Zealand, South Africa, Israel, Argentina and Japan.
 In America, it was released by Reprise Records.
 The B-side, "Kill 'Em at the Hot Club Tonite", was exclusive to the single and would later appear on the band's 2007 compilation B-Sides.
 The band had briefly considered releasing the B-side as a novelty single, however Powell's car crash caused the idea to be scrapped.
 In America, the B-side was the Old New Borrowed and Blue album track "My Town".

 Promotion

 No music video was filmed to promote the single.
-The band appeared twice on the UK music show Top of the Pops prior to Powell's crash.
-Afterwards, the producers of the show would not allow Slade to perform as a three-piece band, so future airings of the song showed studio audience dancing to the song instead.
+The band appeared twice on the UK music show Top of the Pops prior to Powell's crash (22 June and 29 June).
+Afterwards, the producers of the show would not allow Slade to perform as a three-piece band, so the 6 July 1973 broadcast contained footage of the audience dancing instead.
 Prior to Powell's crash, the band also performed the song, along with its B-side, on the UK TV show Lift Off with Ayshea.